Grammar For All Intents and Purposes vs. For All Intensive Purposes |

 Why Some People Say For All Intensive Purposes

 You’ve probably heard this alternate phrasing many, many times.
-The reason is simple: intents and purposes sounds very similar to intensive purposes.
+The reason is simple: Intents and purposes sounds very similar to intensive purposes.
 And even though intensive purposes doesn’t really make sense, it has been repeated enough to catch on.

 Given that intensive means “deep,” intensive purposes doesn’t actually mean anything as a phrase.
 However, because this set of words is so often misspoken, the average listener may not even notice the difference even if they are aware it’s incorrect.